-In November 2017, Sharjah Art Foundation (SAF) launches the SAF Music Programme with a residency and concert by El Foukr R’Assembly.
+In November 2017, Sharjah Art Foundation launches the Music Programme with a residency and concert by El Foukr R’Assembly.
 The work of this music and film ensemble hailing from Algeria, Ghana, Burkina Faso and Ivory Coast draws inspiration from the cultural expression of North and Sub-Saharan Africa and heralds a new sound with the group’s interpretation of genres such as Gnawa, Algerian Rai, Saharan Sufi, Afro-Salsa, Ghanaian Highlife and Burkinabe Mandingue.

 Monday, 13 November–Friday, 17 November